-NOTICE OF EXAMINATION FOR OCTOBER 2014
+NOTICE OF EXAMINATION FOR OCTOBER 2014 (Registration Closed)

 This notice announces that U.S. Customs and Border Protection (CBP) will conduct the Customs Broker License Examination on Monday, October 6, 2014.
 CBP allows individuals to register for the exam through an online automated CBP broker examination registration system (replacing Form 3124E, “Application for Customs Broker License Exam”), and mandates the registrant pay a $200 required examination fee at that time.